 In 2001, Bill retired from Unilever after 29 years of service.
 Bill began his career with Unilever as a salesman and retired as Director of Operations and Communications, having overseen several of the committees involved in the merger of Lever Brothers, Chesebrough-Ponds and Helene Curtis.
 Bill served as a member of the Company Environment Team, which for 20 years partnered with the National Parks Foundation to supply recycled plastic as plastic lumber to national parks.
 The walkways around Old Faithful are among the Environment Team’s signature projects.

-Bill and his wife Peggy reside in Crozet, VA, where he is Chairman of the Fundraising Committee for the Crozet Library Project.
+Bill and his wife Peggy reside in Crozet, Virginia, where he served as Chairman of the Fundraising Committee for the Crozet Library Project.
 Bill received a Bachelor of Business Administration in marketing from Texas A&M, Kingsville.

 Greg Yates founded Yates Properties, LC in 1987.
 He serves as Principal Broker for the firm, which owns and manages over 300 commercial and residential properties, and self-storage facilities in central Virginia.
 Greg is also the owner of Deer Ridge Development, Inc., a real estate development company.